palantir/conjure/rfc/002-contract-for-conjure-generators.md

     ...
 ```

 `conjure-<lang>-<version>/bin/conjure-<lang>` should be a script that works on Mac / Linux.
-There is currently no requirement to run on windows, but this may change in the future.
+There is currently no requirement to run on Windows, but this may change in the future.

 ## Primary command